All Berserk Arcs in Order

 Image: Crunchyroll

-Berserk has five major story arcs, some of which are divided into chapters.
 You can watch most of them in the anime, however, the 2016 adaptation isn’t well-regarded, and fans are still begging for a remake.
 While the first arc is important, the second one is the most popular and was animated into TV series and movies.
 Read on if you want to know all about them and the rest of the manga.

 Black Swordsman Arc

-The first Berserk story is actually set between the Golden Age Arc and the Conviction Arc.
+The first Berserk story is set between the Golden Age Arc and the Conviction Arc.
 We see Guts, a violent and mysterious swordsman searching for the whereabouts of the “God Hand” and the apostles.
 Guts also makes an ally, an elf named Puck, after unintentionally freeing him (honestly the only thing that makes this arc “lighter”).

 Golden Age Arc

 Considered the best arc in the manga, it dives into Guts’ past and shows his time with the Band of the Falcon.
 Seeing how he changes after being around them and his relationship with Casta and Griffith is great.
-The latter definitely is one of the most interesting elements of the story.
+The latter is one of the most interesting elements of the story.

-Though it’s mainly now you gotta take a step back and decide if you want to keep going.
+It’s mainly now you gotta take a step back and decide if you want to keep going.
 Saying the story is amazing doesn’t start to describe how incredible it is, but it gets much darker and more brutal.
 It has so many trigger warnings we wouldn’t even be able to list them all here.

-Related: 10 Best Manga To Read if You Like Berserk
+Related: 12 Best Manga To Read if You Like Berserk

 Conviction Arc